burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 auto isOdd = [](int x) { return x % 2 == 1;};
 ```

 The compiler creates the *closure object* during parsing lambda expression.
-So essentially Lambda's in fact generate C++ classes with overloaded `operator()`.
+So essentially Lambda's generate C++ classes with overloaded `operator()`.

 It's possible to add the keyword `mutable` to the definition of a lambda expression right after the *parameter list*.
 Doing so causes the compiler to omit the `const` keyword from the function call operator of the generated class.